Can I take my children on holiday if I am separated or divorced?

 - Legal aid is available for cases of abduction from the UK, depending on an assessment of financial means and the merits of the case.

-Do I need parental consent if I wish to take my child on holiday in the United Kingdom?
+Do I need parental consent if I wish to take children on holiday in the United Kingdom?

 If the holiday is likely to affect or infringe child arrangements such as contact with the other parent, it is a good idea to obtain the consent of the other parent to prevent any difficulties.